huaxiuyao/MetaMix/README.md

 # MetaMix

 ## About
 Source code of the paper [Improving Generalization in Meta-learning via Task Augmentation](https://arxiv.org/abs/2007.13040).
-This code is built based upon the pytorch implementation of few-shot learning [few-shot](https://github.com/oscarknagg/few-shot) and the implementation of [MAML++](https://github.com/AntreasAntoniou/HowToTrainYourMAMLPytorch), [MR-MAML](https://github.com/mingzhang-yin/Meta-learning-without-memorization).
+This code is built upon the pytorch implementation of few-shot learning [few-shot](https://github.com/oscarknagg/few-shot) and the implementation of [MAML++](https://github.com/AntreasAntoniou/HowToTrainYourMAMLPytorch), [MR-MAML](https://github.com/mingzhang-yin/Meta-learning-without-memorization).

 If you find this repository useful in your research, please cite the following paper: